Convergence Analysis of a Numerical Algorithm for Spatial Segregation of Two Population Densities: Introduction

 where $ \Gamma(u) =\partial \{ x \in \Omega: u(x)>0 \} \cup \partial\{x\in \Omega: u(x) < 0\} \cap \Omega $ is called the \emph{free boundary.} If we set $u=u_1-u_2$ in the system \eqref{14} we arrive at:

-Thus, we see that the solution to our minimization problem \eqref{101} satisfies the Two-Phase Membrane Problem in the sense of \eqref{15}.
-In the case of three and more competing densities this property is fulfilled only locally.
+Thus, we see that the solution to our minimization problem \eqref{101} satisfies the Two-phase obstacle problem in the distributional sense written in \eqref{15}.
+In the case of three and more competing densities, this property is fulfilled only locally.